 Some cats have heterochromia iridis, which is an unusual condition that means the iris in each eye is a different color.
 The result is a cat with one blue eye and the other either green, yellow, or brown.

-Even though odd eyes are a genetic defect, many owners and breeders see heterochromia as a trait that adds to the cat’s uniqueness.
-Cats with this condition will often fetch more money than cats with normal colored eyes.
+Even though odd eyes are a genetic defect, many people see heterochromia as a trait that adds to the cat’s uniqueness.
+Cats with this condition fetch more money than cats with normal colored eyes.

-It’s not a medical condition, and it doesn’t cause any problems in affected cats.
-While it might appear alarming, cats with heterochromia – or odd eye syndrome – can see perfectly.
+It’s not a medical condition, and it doesn’t cause any problems for the affected cats.
+While it might appear alarming, cats with heterochromia (odd eye syndrome) can see perfectly.

 Cats get their eye color from pigment-producing cells in the iris called melanocytes.
 If no melanocytes are present, the eyes will be blue.
-A low number of melanocytes will cause green eyes, and a high number will cause orange coloration of the eye.
+A low number of melanocytes will cause green eyes, while a high number will cause orange eyes.

-Heterochromia iridium can either be hereditary from birth or acquired due to illnesses or medical problems.
+Heterochromia iridium can be hereditary from birth or acquired due to illnesses or medical problems.

 Hereditary Heterochromia Iridis

-Unless health issues or diseases hit later on in life, this eye color is permanent.
-The amount of melanin that moves into the iris will determine a cat’s actual eye color.
-This is most likely to be brown (including orange tones), yellow, or green.
+Unless health issues or diseases occur later in life, this eye color is permanent.
+The amount of melanin that moves into the iris will determine a cat’s actual eye color, which is most likely to be brown (including orange tones), yellow, or green.